 Planning is the biggest part of retirement that solely requires mental preparation.
 There are a lot of ways that you can use your noodle to get ready to retire.
 Here are five great ways to get started.

-Discuss your plans with your spouse and family: What do you want retirement to look like?
-If you and your spouse or partner have different ideas, for instance, one of you wants to travel the world in an RV and the other wants a beach house, you’ll need to work on a retirement compromise!
+Discuss your plans with your spouse and family members: What would retirement look like?
+If you and your spouse or partner have different ideas, for instance, one of you wants to travel the world in an RV, and the other wants a beach house, you’ll need to work on a retirement compromise!

 Just like everything in life, communication is critical here.
 The worst thing you can do is NOT talk about your plans until you are ready to retire.
 Start this conversation as early as possible so you are all on the same page.

-Find your community: A great tool for mentally preparing for retirement is having a group of like-minded people to associate with.
-You could start a sort of “retirement club” where you meet once a month with people who are similarly ready for retiring.
+Find your community: A great tool for mentally preparing for retirement is associating with like-minded people.
+You could start a “retirement club” where you meet monthly with people who are similarly ready for retirement.

 Perhaps you could eat dinner and talk about goals or certain retirement topics.
 You could even make it a book club!
 Having a community to bounce ideas off of and learn from is a great way to get yourself in a good mindset to mentally prepare for retirement (and score future golf and spa buddies in the process!)